 SYNCHROMODE is a three-year Horizon Europe (2023-2026) project that will deliver a suite of services for improving the overall transport network management, fostering the coordination of different agents involved in the provision and control of the transport services.
-These services are: 1) Transport network-wide data exchange and integration system; 2) Cooperative dashboard for real-time monitoring and prediction of network-wide multimodal transport and traffic; 3) Resilient multimodal transport network and traffic management support tool.
+Our three innovative services are a transport network-wide data exchange system, a cooperative dashboard for real-time monitoring, and a resilient multimodal transport netowkr support tool.

 Arriva is a leading provider of passenger transport across Europe, employing around 35,500 people and delivering around 1.5 billion passenger journeys across 10 European countries.

-We are part of Deutsche Bahn (DB), one of the world’s leading passenger and logistics companies.
-With buses, trains, coaches, trams, waterbuses, bike-sharing systems, and on-demand transport solutions, Arriva proudly connects people and communities safely, reliably and sustainably, delivering these services in a better way, every day.
+With buses, trains, coaches, trams, bike-sharing systems, and on-demand transport solutions, Arriva proudly connects people and communities safely, reliably, and sustainably, delivering these services in a better way every day.

 Aimsun is an international leader in mobility planning and transportation management technology.
 The company’s global team of transport engineers, data scientists and software developers is behind some of the world’s largest, most complex transportation models: from Paris to London, Sydney to New York City, Abu Dhabi to Singapore.